Top FAQs for First-Time Travellers to China

 Some cash – In case my mobile payments stop working.

-Passport – A lot of tourist sites need this to enter.
+Passport – A lot of tourist sites require this to enter - especially in Beijing.

 Chinese cuisine is incredibly diverse; each region has its own distinct flavours and delicacies.
 In major cities, you will also find food available from all around the world.
 But as you are in China I would recommend trying the local dishes.